luzixuan611/wayfare-demo/README.md

 ## Submission checklist

 - [x] Add the Vercel Production URL above.
-- [ ] Add the public GitHub repository URL to Devpost (or grant Devpost testing access if the repository stays private).
+- [x] Make the GitHub repository public and add its URL to Devpost.
-- [ ] Record a public YouTube demo video under three minutes, including how Codex and GPT-5.6 were used.
+- [x] Record and publish a public YouTube demo video under three minutes, including how Codex and GPT-5.6 were used.
 - [ ] Add the Codex `/feedback` Session ID required by the submission form.